On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: Introduction

-One the other hand, designing radios for covert communication has long been of research interest in the wireless community.
-Covert communication devices usually access the radio spectrum without a license acquisition and generally employ low-power, ad-hoc radios that use PHY-layer technologies such as spread-spectrum.
-Low power commercialized ad-hoc technologies such as LoRA and ham radios can be engineered for covert communication, but unlike commercial radios, these systems usually sacrifice transmit power and data-rate in favor of defeating spectrum monitoring and jamming systems\cite{covertlora2}.
+The second category includes covert communication schemes and has long been of research interest, particularly in the field of military communications \cite{military}.
+Covert communication devices usually exploit the radio spectrum without a license acquisition and generally employ low-power, ad-hoc radios that use PHY-layer technologies such as spread-spectrum.
+Low-power commercialized ad-hoc technologies such as LoRA and ham radios can be engineered for covert communication, but unlike commercial radios, these systems usually sacrifice transmit power and data-rate in favor of defeating spectrum monitoring and jamming systems\cite{covertlora2}.
 These power and data-rate limitations, along with a lack of access to elevated antennas or high transmission power, significantly reduces the operation range of these devices, particularly in indoor-to-outdoor communication scenarios\cite{lora-range2}.

-To counter this type of security threat, spectrum monitoring and intelligence systems are constantly evolving to disrupt and locate the radios used for covert communication.
-Drawing upon elements of these previous approaches, this work introduces a novel and elegant methodology for identifying and mitigating covert communication referred to herein as exploiting radio infrastructure.
-Section II presents a comprehensive framework to identify and exploit vulnerable procedures in MAC protocols of Wireless Carrier Networks (WCN), such as cellular and satellite communication.
-It shows how WCN user devices can be co-opted and transformed into SPARROW devices that exploit the broadcast power of a WCN radio access node for the purposes of covert communication.
-Figure \ref{model-fig} illustrates the implicit communication channel between SPARROW devices and a victim cellular station, which acts as an unwitting message relay.

-Section \ref{sparrow-sec} details a new responsibly disclosed security vulnerability example, which involves LTE/5G random-access procedures.
-This vulnerability enables SPARROW mobile devices to exchanged short messages within a cell without connecting to the cellular network.
-The SPARROW devices can be made identical to other user devices as far as size and transmit power concerned.
-Detailed in Section \ref{impact-sec}, the SPARROW covert communication scheme can be shown to outperform existing covert techniques in terms of: maximum anonymity, operation range and hardware footprint.
-These techniques can bypass all current security and lawful-interception systems, as well as all current spectrum monitoring and intelligence systems.
-This enables SPARROW attack techniques to be used in a wide variety of covert communication scenarios.
-Nevertheless, it will be appreciated that these techniques can also be used in good faith with the consent of incumbent network operators in scenarios such as connection-less M2M communication and disaster recovery efforts.